namithaxv/FinancialModelling/README.md

-# Stock Forecast and Portfolio/Risk Assessment
+# Stock Forecast and Portfolio/Risk Assessment: JP Morgan (JPM)

 ### Outline of the project:
 In this project, I analyzed the stock for JP Morgan and Chase (tests for stationarity/data visualization).